rogadev/copy-cleanse-app/CONTRIBUTING.md

-# Contributing to AI Text Cleaner
+# Contributing to Copy Cleanse

-Thank you for your interest in contributing to AI Text Cleaner! 🎉 We welcome contributions from developers of all skill levels.
+Thank you for your interest in contributing to Copy Cleanse! 🎉 We welcome contributions from developers of all skill levels.

 ## 📋 Table of Contents